zzhangjii/learning-library/workshops/vbcs/jumpstart/README.md

   ![](images/000JumpStart/JS26.PNG)

-- The the `Heading` label properties change the text to:
+- In the `Heading` label properties change the text to:

   ```
   Summary
   ```

-  **NOTE**: You'll have to tab out of the text field to see the change take place.
+- ...and hit **enter/return** to see the changes take effect.

   ![](images/000JumpStart/JS27.PNG)

 ### **STEP 2**: Add a Bar Chart

 - In the Component Palette scroll down to the chart section and drag a **Bar Chart** into the Canvas below the Heading.
 A default Bar Chart appears.
-Click **Add Data** to map a Business Oject to the chart.
+Click **Add Data** to map a Business Object to the chart.

   ![](images/000JumpStart/JS28.PNG)

-- On the `Select Endpoint` page expand **Business Objects-->Summary** and click **GET /Summary**.
+- On the `Locate Data` page click **Summary**.

   ![](images/000JumpStart/JS29.PNG)